Azure/deployment-stacks/README.md

 1. Download the [deploymentStacks package](https://github.com/Azure/deployment-stacks/releases), expand the package and then run the installation MSI file and follow the instructions.

   To uninstall the MSI, simply uninstall the CLI program from system's program list.
+You must uninstall the preview version before installing a new version.

 ## Troubleshooting